glossopm/nx-workshop-node/docs/lab2/LAB.md

-# 💻 Lab 2 - Generate an Angular app
+# 💻 Lab 2 - Generate a Node API

 ###### ⏰ Estimated time: 15-20 minutes

 <br />

-In this lab we'll generate our first Angular application within the new monorepo.
+In this lab we'll generate a Node API within the new monorepo.
 <br /><br />

 ## 📚 Learning outcomes: